Pensnett High School: History

 Originally known as the Pensnett Secondary Modern School, it was opened in 1932 for pupils aged 11 years and above in the expanding Pensnett area of the Brierley Hill district.
 Several modern extensions and improvements were added to the original school building over the years.

 Eric Hancock was the Headmaster of Pensnett Secondary Modern School from 1956 until his retirement in 1972.
 Hancock had purchased the old organ from nearby St Mark's Church in Brierley Hill, for use by the school orchestra.
 He also made school uniform and homework compulsory, and was one of the first head teachers at secondary modern schools in the area to give pupils the chance to study O Levels.
 Eric Hancock died in December 1986 at the age of 79.

-The retirement of Mr Hancock in 1972 coincided with the redesignation of the school as a 12-16 school in September of that year.
+The retirement of Mr Hancock in 1972 coincided with the redesignation of the school as a 12–16 school in September of that year.
 September 1975 saw the school follow suit of all other secondary modern and grammar schools in Dudley (which Brierley Hill district became part of in 1966) by converting to comprehensive status.
-It retained comprehensive status until closure; however, the age range was reverted to 11-16 in September 1990.
+It retained comprehensive status until closure; however, the age range was reverted to 11–16 in September 1990.

-In July 2001, in response to a written question by Peter Ainsworth MP to the Secretary of State for Culture, Media and Sport, Tessa Jowell included Pensnett School of Technology in a list of those schools which have benefited from the work of school sports coordinators.
+In July 2001, in response to a written question by Peter Ainsworth MP to the Secretary of State for Culture, Media and Sport, Tessa Jowell, included Pensnett School of Technology in a list of those schools which have benefited from the work of school sports coordinators.

 In September 2007, the school underwent a name change from Pensnett School of Technology to Pensnett High School.

 Plans were unveiled in December 2007 to merge the school by September 2010 with The Crestwood School, in nearby Kingswinford, and to create a new Academy.
-However, these plans were scrapped in March 2009 by Dudley Council due to financial technicalities.
+However, these plans were scrapped in March 2009 by Dudley Council owing to financial technicalities.

-Three arson attacks at the school in spring 2010 caused hundreds of thousands of pounds worth of damage.
+Three arson attacks at the school in spring 2010 caused hundreds of thousands of pounds' worth of damage.

 Academic standards

-The school received a somewhat poor Ofsted report in June 2006, that graded the school on point 4, (Unsatisfactory'), on a 4-point scale".
+The school received a somewhat poor Ofsted report in June 2006, which graded the school on point 4, "Unsatisfactory", on a 4-point scale.

-Following a re-inspection in July 2007 Ofsted graded the school on point 3, (Satisfactory), and said "Pensnett is a satisfactory and improving school.
+Following a re-inspection in July 2007, Ofsted graded the school on point 3, "Satisfactory", and said: "Pensnett is a satisfactory and improving school.
 It has made good progress since its last inspection and its reputation is getting better."

-The 2010 GCSE A*-C (including Maths and English) results represented a 63% improvement on the previous year.
+The 2010 GCSE A*–C (including Maths and English) results represented a 63% improvement on the previous year.

 Facilities

 New technology classrooms were added in the early 1990s, with the new department being officially opened in 1993.

 The School successfully experimented with playing music during lessons and found that music can aid learning and improve behaviour.

-In April 2007 Wolverhampton Wanderers player Craig Davies opened a £1.3 million community sports hall that was for use by residents, sports groups and clubs during non-school hours.
+In April 2007, Wolverhampton Wanderers player Craig Davies opened a £1.3 million community sports hall that was for use by residents, sports groups and clubs during non-school hours.